 If you do a very low bar squat and wear a thicker shirt you train, then you may be fine with the OPB’s intense center knurl.

-But if you high bar squat, front bar squat, squat shirtless, overhead press or power clean, you’ll definitely have a better time with the Vulcan.
+But if you high bar squat, front bar squat, squat shirtless, overhead press or power clean, you’ll have a better time with the Vulcan.

 Both the Vulcan Absolute and the Rogue OPB have grooved sleeves that serve to keep the weights from moving around the sleeves too much.